xDark10/MS-600-Building-Applications-and-Solutions-with-Microsoft-365-Core-Services/Instructions/Labs/4-Develop apps for Microsoft Teams/08-Authentication and single sign-on in Microsoft Teams/01-Exercise-Implement single sign-on for Microsoft Teams apps.md

 - **Scope name:** access_as_user
 - **Who can consent?** Admins and users
-- **Admin consent title:** Teams can access the user’s profile.
+- **Admin consent display name:** Teams can access the user’s profile.
 - **Admin consent description:** Teams can call the app’s web APIs as the current user.
-- **User consent title:** Teams can access the user profile and make requests on the user's behalf.
+- **User consent display name:** Teams can access the user profile and make requests on the user's behalf.
 - **User consent description:** Teams can call this app’s APIs with the same rights as the user.
 - **State**: Enabled